Shlomo Rechnitz: Philanthropy and community work

 Rechnitz oversees the Shlomo & Tamar Rechnitz Charitable Foundation which distributes funds to over 1,100 institutions yearly.
 He is known in the Los Angeles area for opening his home every Saturday night to listen to the needy and hand out charity.
 Rechnitz donated $5 million to support the Mir Yeshiva.

 Rechnitz has composed, recorded and released four albums, which go by the names Shir, Shir 2, Shir 3, and Matana Tova, featuring a variety of notable Jewish singers.
 The singers appeared pro bono and proceeds from album sales supported charities, including Keren Hashviis' mission to assist shmita-observant farmers.

 In December 2011, Rechnitz purchased a creditor's note against Chabad of California's headquarters in Westwood for $2.35 million in order to help the organization avoid foreclosure.
 After Hurricane Sandy, Rechnitz said he gave $1 million to aid in the rebuilding of Orthodox Jewish day schools and to assist the families whose children attend those schools.

 In 2012 Rechnitz heard about Diane Aulger, a mother-of-five in North Texas that had her labor induced a few weeks early so that her husband could meet their daughter before he died from pulmonary fibrosis.
 Upon hearing the story, Rechnitz personally phoned Augler himself and sent her $20,000.
 In the autumn of 2014 Shlomo pledged $2.5 million to the Lakewood Cheder School's building campaign.

 In June 2015, Rechnitz donated $250,000 to restore the Mount Zion Cemetery in East Los Angeles.

-In November 2015, while on a layover in Shannon Airport in Dublin, Ireland, Rechnitz purchased hot meals for 400 US troops when he saw they were sitting on the floor eating lunches out of paper bags while other passengers dined at airport restaurants.
+In November 2015, while on a layover in Shannon Airport in Ireland, Rechnitz purchased hot meals for 400 US troops when he saw they were sitting on the floor eating lunches out of paper bags while other passengers dined at airport restaurants.
 He expressed his appreciation for their service and gave them each $50 ($20,000 total), telling them he'd take it off his taxes.

 In January 2016 it was reported that Rechnitz had purchased 18,000 Powerball tickets for his employees, and that one of his employees had received a winning ticket.
 While he did indeed buy and distribute 18,000 tickets, the employee had been tricked by her son into thinking she had won.
 Rechnitz then offered the family a paid vacation.